tjohnston-softdev/rsi-facebook-reach/readme.md

 ---

-## Introduction
+## Preface
-Recently, I was asked to do some research regarding Social Media, and how to expand the reach of the official Facebook fan page at Response Services Incorporated.
+During early-September 2017 while working at Response Services Incorporated, I was asked to do some research regarding Social Media, and how to expand the reach of our official Facebook fan page.
 I will admit that I was a little hesitant at first.
 This is because in my personal opinion, the social media and advertising industries can be quite shady.
-Even though I cannot compare Response to an organization such as Buzzfeed, it is still something I am wary of in principle.
-However, I later realized that optimizing the reach of a social media page is not that different from optimizing a web page for search engine rankings.
-I had no moral hesitation in researching [Search Engine Optimization](https://github.com/tjohnston-softdev/rsi-seo-tips) previously, so I was a little more comfortable with doing social media research now.
+Even though I could not compare Response to an organization such as Buzzfeed, it was still something that I was concerned about in principle.
+After taking some time to think about it, I realized that optimizing the reach of a social media page is not that different from optimizing a web page for search engine rankings.
+I had no moral hesitation in researching [Search Engine Optimization](https://github.com/tjohnston-softdev/rsi-seo-tips) previously, so I was a little more comfortable with undertaking this task.

-Through a quick Google search, I was able to shortlist several fairly recent articles which explain how one may increase the overall reach of their Facebook page.
-The catch is that as generalized as these sources are, they are still targeted towards large businesses and/or clickbait distributors.
-Seeing as Response is *neither* of those things, it is apparent that not all of this information applies to us.
-As a regional business, Response's Facebook page would be quite simple to maintain in comparison to worldwide brands such as McDonalds.
-What this report sets out to do is summarize the practices recommended by the articles into a single result.
+Through a quick Google search, I was able to shortlist several then-recent articles which explain how one may increase the overall reach of their Facebook page.
+The catch is that as generalized as the sources were, they were still targeted towards large businesses and/or clickbait distributors.
+Seeing as Response was*neither* of those things, it was apparent to me that not all of the information would apply to us.
+As a regional business, Response's Facebook page was quite small and simple to maintain in comparison to a worldwide brand such as McDonalds.
+This document was the result of summarizing and consolidating the information found across the different articles.
+This includes the common practices recommended by the writers in order to improve the reach of a Facebook page.

 ---

 ## Reach Types
-Before I can explain the different techniques, I need to point out the distinction between different forms of reach.
-You might think that the exact type of reach does not matter as long as it yields results, but some articles do make distinction between different forms of reach.
-In order to explain the theory behind these articles, I have decided to do the same.
+Before the different techniques can be explained, we must first make the distinction between different forms of reach.
+You might think that the exact type of reach does not matter as long as it yields results, but some articles do make these distinctions.
+In order to better expalin the theory behind it, this document will do the same.

 >Facebook reach is the number of unique people who see your content on the social network.
 It’s a measurement of your brand’s effective audience.
 Not all of your fans will see every single post you publish.
 And not everyone who sees your updates will be fans of your Page
 >